Black-necked crane: Distribution and habitat

-The black-necked crane summers mainly in the high altitude Tibetan Plateau.
+The black-necked crane summers mainly in the high-altitude Tibetan Plateau.
 The breeding areas are alpine meadows, lakeside and riverine marshes and river valleys.
 They also make use of barley and wheat fields in these areas.
 Wintering areas tend to be in sheltered valleys or lower altitudes.
 The largest populations are in China with smaller numbers extending into Vietnam, Bhutan and India.
 Small populations have been noted in northern Sikkim.
-A small group of 20 to 40 was once known to regularly visit the Subansiri area in the Apa Tani valley until 1975 and vagrants have been recorded in Nepal.
+A small group of 20 to 40 was once known to regularly visit the Subansiri area in the Apa Tani valley until 1975, and vagrants have been recorded in Nepal.

+In 1991, an estimated 600 to 900 cranes inhabited the Hongyuan-Ruoergai Plateau, Sichuan, China, making it the most crucial breeding and summering area for the cranes at that time.
+According to a 2013 survey, the total crane population in the Zoigê Marsh was 893.

-In 1996 there were about 4,000 of the birds, most of whom spent their winters in Tibet in the valleys of the Nyanga, Lhasa and Pengbo rivers and the middle reaches of the Yarlung Tsangpo.
+In 1996, there were about 4,000 of the birds, most of whom spent their winters in Tibet in the valleys of the Nyanga, Lhasa and Pengbo rivers and the middle reaches of the Yarlung Tsangpo.

 The Hutoushan Reservoir in the Pengbo valley is an important winter resting place, with a 96 km2 Linzhou Black-necked Crane Preservation Zone established in 1993.
+By 2018, Lhünzhub County's population of black-necked cranes had exceeded 2,100.
+The largest colony of black-necked cranes consisted of 400 to 500 individuals.

 Black-necked cranes also winter in small numbers in two valleys of western Arunachal Pradesh, India.
 These are Sangti and Zemithang.